 The Company is led by Dr. Frost, who has served as Chief Executive Officer and Chairman of the Board since March 2007.
-Eight of our current directors satisfy NASDAQ independence requirements.
-Our Board also includes three management directors other than Dr. Frost.
+Seven of our current directors satisfy NASDAQ independence requirements.
+Our Board also includes five management directors other than Dr. Frost.
 The Company has formally identified Mr. Pfenniger as the lead independent director.
-Independent directors also head each of our Board's standing committees - the Audit Committee, the Compensation Committee, the Corporate Governance and Nominating Committee, and the Independent Investment Committee.
-A chairman has not yet been appointed for the Succession Committee.
+As lead independent director, Mr. Pfenniger is charged with, among other tasks, presiding over executive sessions of the independent directors, unless a different presiding director is chosen (see "-Executive Sessions, Presiding Director" below), serving as a liaison between the Board and the executive management team, and working with the Chairman and management to ensure the Board is able to effectively and independently perform its duties.
+Independent directors also head each of our Board's standing committees - the Audit Committee, the Compensation Committee, the Corporate Governance and Nominating Committee, and the Succession Committee.
+A chairman has not yet been appointed for the Independent Investment Committee.
 Each of the committees is composed solely of independent directors.